Ise Shrine: Temizusha

-Kitamikado-guchi Sando
+Kitamikado-guchi sandō

-An alternative entrance path for the shrine.
+An alternative sandō for the shrine.

 Saikan and Anzaisho

-Saikan and Anzaisho are the Purification Hall and Hall for Imperial Household Visitors respectively.
+Saikan and Anzaisho are the Purification Hall and Hall for Imperial Household Visitors, respectively.
 They are on the right side of the pilgrimage path.
 The Saikan, which is surrounded by fences, is used by Shinto priests to purify themselves.
 They stay here for one or two nights to cleanse their minds from worldly concerns before performing rituals, as they bathe and eat meals prepared with sacred fire to achieve spiritual serenity; adjacent to Saikan, there is a building called Anzaisho, which serves as the Hall for the Emperor and Empress.

 Kaguraden

-There is a large Kaguraden at Geku.
+There is a large kagura-den at the Geku.

 Honden

-Toyouke Omikami is enshrined at the Honden.
-It lies in the most sacred area enclosed by four rows of fences, and the structure remains unchanged from 1500 years ago.
+Toyouke is enshrined in the honden (sanctuary).
+It lies in the most sacred area enclosed by four rows of fences, and the structure has remained unchanged for 1500 years.
 Worshippers can only approach the first gate.